 South America is the fourth largest continent in area.
 It has fewer people than Asia, Europe, Africa and North America.
 The land features many spectacular natural attractions.
 It is home to the Amazon, the world’s second longest river, and also to a large expanse of tropical rainforest in the Amazon basin.
-An estimated 50% of all the world’s plant and animal species live in the Amazon Rainforest.
-Two thirds of the rainforest is found in Brazil, South America’s largest and most populous country.
+An estimated 50% of all the world’s plant and animals live in the Amazon Rainforest, two thirds of which is found in Brazil, South America’s largest and most populous country.
 Ecuador, Colombia, Bolivia and Venezuela are among the eight other countries where the Amazon rainforest is found.

 The towering Andes mountains are the world’s longest mountain range, stretching across the continent.
 Rolling grasslands and arid desert can be found in the interior, and sandy beaches can be found along the coast.